Bruins vs. Red Wings Player Props Betting Odds

 Brad Marchand Props

-Brad Marchand has four goals and three assists to total seven points (one per game).
+Brad Marchand has five goals and five assists to total 10 points (1.0 per game).

 Marchand Recent Games